Should you buy a house during a recession?

 “A recession typically leads to a reduced level of real estate activity, as fewer people are willing or able to buy,” says Greg McBride, CFA, Bankrate’s chief financial analyst.
 “But this won’t necessarily lead to lower home prices if the supply of homes available for sale is very low.”

-In fact, the supply of homes is still very low, and home prices are still very high.
+In fact, the supply of homes is still low, and home prices are very high, and while mortgage rates have come down slightly, they’re still on the high side as well.
 If you’re hoping to buy a home, what does this mixed bag of conditions mean for you?
 Here’s everything you need to know about buying a house during a recession.

 What is a recession?